oslabs-beta/hacheQL/DOCUMENTATION.md

 ## Overview

 HacheQL works by hashing the contents of GraphQL queries and caching key-value pairs of the form \<hashed query>: \<full query> on the server side.
-(Hence the name HacheQL -- 'hash' + 'cache' = 'hache.')

 No matter how large or complex the original query is, the hashed version is short enough to be sent as a query parameter in a URL, while still being uniquely identifiable as related to the original query.
-As a result, HacheQL can effectively send any GraphQL query as a GET request, which allows browsers and proxy servers to cache the response.
+As a result, HacheQL can send any GraphQL query as a GET request, which allows browsers and proxy servers to cache the response.

 Refer to the sections below for detailed information about specific HacheQL functions.

 ## hacheQL()

-Sends a GraphQL request over HTTP such that the response is HTTP cacheable.
+Send a GraphQL request such that the response is HTTP cacheable.

 <details><summary>Expand for details</summary>